Yuexiaoxi10/CLASP-Project/Visualizaion/README.txt

 2)one of outputs from the script 'Result' is used to be as the input for 'visual.m' and also for 'Touching.m';
 3) format of 'Result': Result.candi:[x y score joint_id], (x,y) is the position for this joint; Result.imId: number of images which contains this person; Result.imPath: path of images;
 'Touching.m': this scripts is to detect wheather a person is going to touch stuffs in bin.
+'detAct.m': it is to detect wheather a bin changes in two consecutive frames